All Products

 A Public endpoint must be used.
 If you are using an ECS instance that resides in the same VPC as the PolarDB cluster, you can use a Private endpoint.

-5. Check whether the public IP address or CIDR block of your local environment is added to the whitelist of the PolarDB cluster.
-For more information, see Configure a whitelist
+5. Verify the public IP address or CIDR block of your local environment is in the PolarDB cluster whitelist.
+Configure a whitelist

-If a proxy is used for your on-premises network environment, the IP address obtained by the preceding method may not be your actual public IP address.
-You can add the 0.0.0.0/0 CIDR block to a whitelist of the PolarDB cluster.
-After you connect to the cluster, run the SELECT pid,usename,datname,client_addr,state,query FROM pg_stat_activity WHERE state = 'active'; command to obtain the actual public IP address and add it to a whitelist of the cluster.
-Then, delete the 0.0.0.0/0 CIDR block from the whitelist.
+If your network uses a proxy, the preceding method may not return your actual public IP address.
+Temporarily add the 0.0.0.0/0 CIDR block to a whitelist of the PolarDB cluster.
+After you connect, run SELECT pid,usename,datname,client_addr,state,query FROM pg_stat_activity WHERE state = 'active'; to find your actual public IP address and add it to the whitelist.
+Then, remove the 0.0.0.0/0 CIDR block.

 image